darktable-org/darktable/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+Bug reports that do not make an effort to help the developers will be closed without notice.
-Bugs report just saying it crashes without filling most of the items below and making no effort to help developpers to reproduce will be closed without notice.
+A bug report simply stating that Darktable crashes is unhelpful, so please fill in most of the items below and provide detailed information.

 **Describe the bug**
 A clear and concise description of what the bug is.